0 Comment

 A successful employee reward and recognition program should be integrated with the organization’s values and culture.

-The program should recognize behaviors that the organization wants to promote, those that are in alignment with its core values.
+The program should recognize behaviors the organization wants to promote that align with its core values.

 For example, if the organization’s core values include collaboration, then the recognition program should include team awards or awards that have teamwork as the key criteria.